 The shift from print to digital is a profound transition in how human beings learn, it is more significant than the development of the printing press and its benefits are spreading much more quickly.

 Like the printing press six centuries ago, this transition is transforming and spreading learning opportunities.
-Digital learning is powering many benefits that are changing the opportunity landscape for golf teachers.
+Digital brain training system learning is powering many benefits that are changing the opportunity landscape for golf teachers.

 1. Personalized learning